Tod Browning

-Browning's career spanned the silent film and sound film eras.
+Browning's career spanned the silent and sound film eras.
 He is known as the director of Dracula (1931), Freaks (1932), and his silent film collaborations with Lon Chaney and Priscilla Dean.

 Early life

-Charles Albert Browning, Jr., was born in Louisville, Kentucky, the second son of Charles Albert and Lydia Browning.
+Charles Albert Browning, Jr., was born in Louisville, Kentucky on July 12, 1880, the second son of Charles Albert and Lydia Browning.
 Charles Albert Sr., "a bricklayer, carpenter and machinist," provided his family with a middle-class and Baptist household.
 Browning's uncle, the baseball star Pete "Louisville Slugger" Browning saw his sobriquet conferred on the iconic baseball bat.
+Like his uncle, Browning was alcoholic from a young age.

 Circus, sideshow and vaudeville

-As a child, Browning was fascinated by circus and carnival life.
+Browning was fascinated by circus and carnival life as a child.
 At the age of 16, and before finishing high school, he ran away from his well-to-do family to join a traveling circus.

-Initially hired as a roustabout, he soon began serving as a "spieler" (a barker at sideshows) and by 1901, at the age of 21, was performing song and dance routines for Ohio and Mississippi riverboat entertainment, as well as acting as a contortionist for the Manhattan Fair and Carnival Company.
-Browning developed a live burial act in which he was billed as "The Living Hypnotic Corpse", and performed as a clown with the renowned Ringling Brothers circus.
+Initially hired as a roustabout, he soon began serving as a "spieler" (a barker at sideshows) and by 1901 was performing song and dance routines for Ohio and Mississippi riverboat entertainment, as well as acting as a contortionist for the Manhattan Fair and Carnival Company.
+Browning developed a live burial act in which he was billed as "The Living Hypnotic Corpse", and performed as a clown with the Ringling Brothers circus.
 He would later draw on these early experiences to inform his cinematic inventions.

-In 1906, the 26-year-old Browning was briefly married to Amy Louis Stevens in Louisville.
+In 1906, Browning was briefly married to Amy Louis Stevens in Louisville.
 Adopting the professional name "Tod" Browning (tod is the German word for death), Browning abandoned his wife and became a vaudevillian, touring extensively as both a magician's assistant and a blackface comedian in an act called The Lizard and the Coon with comedian Roy C. Jones.
 He appeared in a Mutt and Jeff sketch in the 1912 burlesque revue The World of Mirth with comedian Charles Murray.